e-motiv/Webextension-Bookmarks-in-search-engines/README.md

 GitHub listing:https://github.com/e-motiv/Webextension-Bookmarks-in-search-engines

 ## Features
+* Choose on which search engines to activate via options
-* Search engines:google.pt, google.com, stackoverflow.com, dogpile.com, baidu.com, yahoo.com, bing.com, ask.com, ecosia.org
+* Default search engines:google.pt, google.com, stackoverflow.com, dogpile.com, baidu.com, yahoo.com, bing.com, ask.com, ecosia.org
 * Display bookmarks results on the search engine page
+* Shows viewpane as icon until searchbox contains > 2 characters
 * Search bookmarks for same keywords in url and title
+* When all keywords not found, search for one less keyword combinations
 * Search bookmarks for exact matching urls from search engine results and highlight them
+* When bookmark url matches below scrolling, show a jump button at bottom
 * Mark keywords in different colors (optional)
-* Choose on which search engines to activate via options
-* When all keywords not found, search for one less keyword combinations
-* Shows viewpane as icon until searchbox contains > 2 characters
-* When bookmark url matches below scrolling, show a jump button at bottom

 ## Future features when addon-API "bookmarks" is good like before again
 * Show bookmark favicon